kvarada/website/content/home/about.md

   background:
     image: ""
 ---
 I am Varada Kolhatkar ([IPA:](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) \[ʋəɾəda kɔːlɦəʈkər]).
-(If you are curious, Varada (वरदा) is a Sanskrit name, which means the one who grants your wishes😇!)
+(If you are curious, Varada (वरदा) is a Sanskrit name, which means the one who grants your wishes 😇!)
 I grew up in a traditional household in a city called [Pune](https://en.wikipedia.org/wiki/Pune) in India.
 My first language is [Marathi](https://en.wikipedia.org/wiki/Marathi_language).

 My background is in computer science and my areas of expertise are natural language processing, computational linguistics, and applied machine learning.
 I received my Ph.D. in computational linguistics from the [Department of Computer Science at the University of Toronto](https://www.cs.toronto.edu/compling/).